safetycat/dev1/README.md

-# Setting up a new project
+# Dependencies

-dependencies: Make sure you have node and yeoman installed use the instructions below
+Make sure you have node, yeoman and yeopress installed - use the instructions below this only has to be done once not per-project.

 ## installing node and yeoman
 you need to install node first as yeoman is a node package